usaid-cs/yesterday-i-learned/random.md

 - North Korea has the world's [largest army](https://en.wikipedia.org/wiki/List_of_countries_by_number_of_military_and_paramilitary_personnel) (7.6M total, 15% active).
 - Grits are effectively mashed corn.
 - Lost and founds should give you a receipt, so that when, say, a wallet is returned, the amount of cash can be verified to be the same before and after.
 - Linus Torvalds is married to Tove Torvalds (née Monni), a six-time Finnish national karate champion.
+If you Google her name, her husband shows up instead.
 - ["Only amateurs attack machines; professionals target people."](https://www.schneier.com/blog/archives/2013/03/phishing_has_go.html) - Bruce Schneier, security man
 - Honing a knife realigns the edge of the tip.
 It doesn't sharpen anything.
 - People who do strange things to get attention are called "exhibitionists".
 Shia LaBeouf is said to be one.